GamesRightMeow/GamesRightMeow.github.io/src/pages/gdc.md

 Keep me updated on how it's going, and if there's anything I can do to help support your efforts, don't hesitate to let me know.

-{% render "big-button" label: "get in touch", url: "/contact" %}
+{% render "big-button" label: "let's talk", url: "/contact" %}